ElMurte/portfolio/README.md

 live version at: https://elmurte.github.io/Portfolio
-A simple SPA Portfolio template for developer/designers built with React.
+A simple Portfolio template for developer/designers built with React.
 Use it to showcase your work, testimonials and other information to clients.

 ## How to use
 This is a template based on that repo: https://github.com/rbhatia46/React-Portfolio